PatrykZw/PZ-ProjectCRUD-Laravel/README.md

 - users - only borrows cars
 - administration - adds, edits, modifications, removes, adds images and borrows cars, adds, edits, removes and changes status for users

-Project have impremented migrations to create MySQL database named projectcrud for project with all needed tables and keys.
+Project have impremented migrations to adds in MySQL database named projectcrud all needed tables and keys for project.

 # Used technologies
 1. Html